APL PREDICTION LEAGUE & PREVIEW –

 So, without further ado, let’s look at Bradford City.

-THE STORY SO FARThey’ve had a pretty good but not unexpected start to the season so far, and are one of those teams that you know are going to be there or thereabouts at the end of the season.
+They’ve had a pretty good but not unexpected start to the season so far, and are one of those teams that you know are going to be there or thereabouts at the end of the season.
 They finished 5th last term, beat Fleetwood to get to the playoff final, and then lost 1-0 to Millwall, so you know they will want to go one better this season.

-PLAYED 11, WON 7, DRAWN 2, LOST 2, GF 18 & GA 12, with 23 POINTS in the account, and are currently in 3rd place in the table.
+Their league record so far looks like this, PLAYED 11, WON 7, DRAWN 2, LOST 2, GF 18 & GA 12, with 23 POINTS in the account, and are currently in 3rd place in the table.

 Their playing record is shown below in chronological order.